 Beth likes living life in the slow lane.
 She takes time to enjoy the little things in life.

-If you’re stuck trying to come up with gift ideas for someone special, why not give them something personalized?
+If you’re all out of ideas for a gift for someone special, why not give them something personalized?
 Here are some ideas that will allow you to say thank you, happy birthday, or happy holidays to someone you care about.

 - Handmade craft item

 - Fill-in-the-blank book

 - Daily tear-off calendar (with handwritten notes)

 Have you ever wanted to hug someone you loved but couldn’t because they were living miles away?
 I sent this cozy throw blanket to my daughter to give her a virtual cuddle whenever she needs one, and she loves it.
 It keeps her warm on chilly days while she works on her college studies, and it reminds her of me.

 There are a number of messages you can customize it with.
 The one I picked says “To my daughter, whenever you feel overwhelmed, remember whose daughter you are and straighten your crown.
 Be brave, have courage, and love life.
 Wrap yourself up in this and consider it a big hug.
 Love mom.”
 The throw is machine washable too, so no worries if she spills a bit of hot chili sauce on it.